juliovedovatto/nondutch-frontend-challenge/README.md

+## This challenge is no longer valid.
+I created this repository for the purpose of studying frontend technologies.

+---

 # FrontEnd Challenge

 #### Congratulations if you received the link of this repository to begin the first part of your interview at NonDutch!